 Therefore, for this ideal case where the components out of the main sequence are strictly zero, we get $D_q^{(c)} = 1/3$ for the generalized dimension.
 However, for the coherent states in the center of the island of stability considered in the main text, the components out of the main sequences are much smaller, but not zero.
-As a consequence, in the limit of $q \to 0$ the generalized dimension should tend to the maximum value in the space, i.e., $D{q\to 0} = 1$.
+As a consequence, in the limit of $q \rightarrow 0$ the generalized dimension should tend to the maximum value in the space, i.e., $D{q\rightarrow 0} = 1$.
 This explains why some coherent states around stable points have curvature for $q \ll 1$.
-Also, this result shows that a
+Also, this result shows that a Gaussian state possesses an intrinsic multifractal effect as the D_q must go from 1/3 to 1 as qdecreases.
+This is not a finite-size effect.